david-lev/pywa/docs/source/content/handlers/overview.rst

 Using ``Handler`` objects
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The other way to register a callback function is to use the ``add_handlers`` method and pass the function wrapped in a ``Handler`` object.
+The other way to register a callback function is to use the :meth:`~pywa.client.WhatsApp.add_handlers` method and pass the function wrapped in a ``Handler`` object.
 This is useful when your application is large and you want to separate the handlers from the main code, or when you want to dynamically register handlers programmatically.